Safiyah-Abiala/Data-Analytics-Portfolio/README.md

 1. A significant revenue growth of 104% was made in January to June.
 2. Friday, Thursday and Monday are the busiest days of the week.
 3. Operational peak hours were between 8:00 AM to 10:00 AM.
-4. Coffee and Barista Expresso are the top revenue generating menu.
+4. Coffee (Barista Expresso) are the top revenue generating menu.
 5. Hell’s Kitchen is the location with the highest performance, contributing mostly to the total revenue.